 How to look for damp before you rent a property

-Damp can be a problem in any home and one that can lead to numerous issues.
-Often the problems aren’t found until it’s too late.
-However, there are red flags that you should be looking for when finding a property to rent.
+Damp can be a problem in any home or flat, and one that can lead to numerous future issues.
+It may impact your health, both mental and physical, as well as damage your possessions.
+Often damp problems aren’t found until it’s too late and you’ve already signed the contract and moved in.
+However, there are red flags that you should be looking for when viewing properties to rent.

-Five things to look for when checking for damp in a rental property:
+Look out for these when checking for damp in a rental property:

-Read our full guide on how to check for damp in properties before you rent.
+Read our full guide on how to check for damp in properties.

-What to do if you notice damp when you are renting
+What to do if you discover damp when you are renting

-If you spot damp or unusual levels of condensation, these could be early signs of more serious problems to come.
-It is important that these issues are raised with your landlord as soon as possible in order to tackle the problem early on.
+If you spot damp, mould or unusual levels of condensation, these could be early signs of more serious problems to come.
+It is important that these issues are raised with your landlord as soon as possible to give them the opportunity to tackle the problem early on.
 The implications of not treating mould and damp quickly can have a serious impact on the health of you and your loved ones.
 Mould and damp can lead to, or exacerbate, respiratory problems, especially in children.

-Working out the root cause is crucial.
-By reporting and documenting the damp, you will assist the landlord in quickly and efficiently fixing the problem.
+Working out the root cause of the damp is crucial to solving it.
+By reporting and then documenting the damp, you will assist the landlord in quickly and efficiently fixing the problem.

 How to document damp

-- In the cases of condensation, when is it worst?
+In the cases of condensation, when is it at its worst?